Rurusetto/rurusetto/content/posts/mvis/index.md

 # music player

-You can open mvis music player without selecting a song in a song list and play just one song by going to mvis rulesets setting and click `Open Main Screen` button and mvis player will be appear.
-You can drag your mouse cursor to the right of a game screen to toggle rulesets setting and music player there.
+You can use the mvis player with the currently playing track in osu! by clicking the `Open Main Screen` button within the mvis ruleset settings.
+Within the player, moving the cursor to the right side of the screen will reveal a panel containing adjustable visualizer settings, along with the track player.

 {{< youtube id="I0tl4Ira-v0" >}}

 # settings

-Open mvis music player by clicking `Open Main Screen` in mvis settings.
+`Open Main Screen` - Reveals the visualizer which can be used with the osu! track player.

 Player can adjust